H-1B Visa Stamping in India: Complete Guide

 Using Dropbox for H-1B Stamping in India

-The H-1B visa Dropbox facility is a convenient option for certain applicants, allowing for visa processing without a consular interview.
+The H-1B visa Dropbox facility is a convenient option for certain applicants.
 This section delves into the eligibility criteria, process, and advantages of using the Dropbox service for H-1B stamping in India.

 Dropbox Process: Eligible applicants must complete the online application, including the DS-160 form, pay the visa fees, and then submit their documents at the designated Dropbox location.
 This process bypasses the need for a biometric appointment and a face-to-face consular interview.